 Turn your passion of caring for animals into a rewarding career with the Veterinary Assistant program at College of DuPage.
-Our program is designed to prepare you for a career with animals in laboratories, animal hospitals and clinics while performing surgical preparation to small animal nursing under the supervision of veterinarians, scientists, and veterinary technologists and technicians.
+Our hybrid program is designed to prepare you for a career with animals in laboratories, animal hospitals and clinics while performing surgical preparation to small animal nursing under the supervision of veterinarians, scientists, and veterinary technologists and technicians.

 Experience is an important component when becoming a veterinary assistant.
 Fortunately, you can receive relevant veterinary assistant training experience during the externship part of our program.
 We have relationships with veterinary facilities across DuPage and neighboring counties, providing you with the opportunity to receive on-the-job training experience.